CAxMan/docs-and-training/workflow_creation/utilities_plm_webclient.md

 ## Roles of PLM in CAxMan workflows

 PLM functionality is available in CAxMan – and else – as web-services and through a web-client.
 The web-client user’s guide is in [User guide PLM client](./utilities_plm_webclient.md#user-guide-plm-client).
 The PLM web-client can act as a service within a CAxMan workflow to hand-over files to subsequent services.
-The invocation of the web-client as part of a CAxMan workflow is described in this document.
+The invocation of the web-client as part of a CAxMan workflow is described in [this document](./utilities_plm_webclient.md#integrating-the-plm-web-client-in-a-workflow).

 Access to the PLM Server via web-services is twofold:
 1. [Via GSS](../service_implementation/advanced_plm.md#gss).
 1. [Via EDMopenSimDM native web-services](../service_implementation/advanced_plm.md#native-services--soap-).

 These two types of services give you access to, among others, the following functions:
-- Creation and management of version-controlled files and folders.
+- Creation and management of version-controlled files and folders. (partially in GSS)
-- Storage of product data in a user-defined folder structure that may reflect the life-cycle stages of the product.
+- Storage of product data in a user-defined folder structure that may reflect the life-cycle stages of the product. (file upload in GSS)
 - Access control for users and applications, particularly for applications operating within workflows.
+(Native)
 - Approval of version-controlled information.
+(Native)
 - Versioning of folders.
+(GSS)
 - Storage of parameter values in folders.
+(Native)
 - Storage of feedback comments in folders.
+(Native)
 - Approval of folder versions.
+(Native)

 ## User guide PLM client